What is a Pentagon?

 To understand pentagons better, here are some key properties:

-• Has five sides and five angles.
+• A pentagon has five sides and five angles.

 Types of Pentagon